rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 Answer the following questions regarding extensibility:

-- To what extent will the application be functional, useful and practical?
+- To what extent will the application be functional, useful, and practical?

-- What limits exist, in terms of the size of the data, and the frequency of backups?
+- What limits exist, in terms of the size of the data, and what is the frequency of backups?

 #### Cost